forkwell-io/fch-drug-discovery/README.md

 # Acknowledgement
-Our team would like to thank all parties, including but not limited to the forkwell coronavirus hack organizing team and mentors for giving us the chances to work on this project and contributing to the COVID-19 outbreak.
+Our team would like to thank all parties, including but not limited to the forkwell coronavirus hack organizing team and mentors for giving us the chances to work on this project while contributing to the COVID-19 outbreak.

-This work is continuous progress from the repository [Deep_Learning_Coronavirus_Cure](https://github.com/mattroconnor/deep_learning_coronavirus_cure) by [Matt O Connor](https://github.com/mattroconnor) who also happen to be our mentor in this hackathon.
-As such, we would like to thank him for his extensive mentoring and code for the project.
+This work is continuous progress from the repository [Deep_Learning_Coronavirus_Cure](https://github.com/mattroconnor/deep_learning_coronavirus_cure) by [Matt O Connor](https://github.com/mattroconnor) who also happened to be our mentor in this hackathon.
+As such, we would like to thank him for his extensive mentoring and code.

 Next, we would like to thank [**jhjensen2**](https://github.com/jensengroup) for his repository - [Graph-Based Genetic Algorithm \[GB-GA\]](https://github.com/jensengroup/GB-GA).
-The details of his work can be found in his paper - [**"A graph-based genetic algorithm and generative model/Monte Carlo tree search for the exploration of chemical space"**](https://pubs.rsc.org/en/content/articlelanding/2019/SC/C8SC05372C#!divAbstract).
+The details of his work can be found in his paper - ["A graph-based genetic algorithm and generative model/Monte Carlo tree search for the exploration of chemical space"](https://pubs.rsc.org/en/content/articlelanding/2019/SC/C8SC05372C#!divAbstract).

 # Team Details
 Team Name: TaoFuFa